Rob-in-son/HNG/README.md

 # **Stage 2 - A simple CRUD Api written in PYTHON.**

-Description
+## **Description**

-This API is written in the Python programming language, and uses SQLALchemy as the ORM, Marshmallow and the serializer and deserializer and msqlite database.
+This API is written in the Python programming language, and uses SQLALchemy as the ORM, Marshmallow as the serializer and deserializer, and SQLite database.

 It allows a user to create a person, find a person, update a person and also delete a person's data from the database.

 Outline
-The project's entry point is app.py.
+The project's entry poinandt is app.py.

-API Documentation
+## **API Documentation**

-The API is fully documented, and can be found here.
+The API is fully documented, and can be found [here](https://documenter.getpostman.com/view/29597896/2s9YC4VtXE).

 Testing
-Unit tests/feature tests were not part of the requirements, but from the API docs, you will be able to test it on Postman.
+Unit tests/feature tests were not part of the requirements, but from the API docs in the link above, you will be able to test it on Postman.

-Local Setup:
+## **Known Limitations and Assumptions**

+This API assumes that person records are uniquely identified by their user_id.
+The API uses a SQLite database for simplicity.
+In a production environment, a more robust database solution should be considered.
+Error responses are standardized but can be further customized to meet specific requirements.

+## **Local Setup:**

-Ensure you have your virtual environment installed and activated Python and Flask installed.
+* Ensure you have your virtual environment installed and activated
+* Python and Flask installed.
-Clone this repository.
+* Clone this repository.
-Install the required dependencies listed in requirements.txt.
+* Install the required dependencies listed in requirements.txt.
-Run the application using python app.py
+* Run the application using
-The API is now ready for use!
+  python app.py
+* The API will be accessible locally at <http://127.0.0.1:5000/>.